Scheduled MonumentsEnglandCastle Hill motte and site of a World War II gun emplacement

 What is Castle Hill motte and site of a World War II gun emplacement?

-Castle Hill motte and site of a World War II gun emplacement is a scheduled ancient monument in Cumberland, England, comprising a medieval motte-and-bailey earthwork overlain by later military defensive infrastructure.
+Castle Hill is a motte-and-bailey castle situated in Cumberland, England, representing medieval fortification of the Norman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019209.

 Who is responsible for protecting Castle Hill motte and site of a World War II gun emplacement?